Nothing is more frustrating or upsetting than a sleep-trained baby crying when they should be sleeping. Sleep-trained babies cry for several reasons.

 Remember throughout sleep training that crying is normal.
 It comes from a place of frustration due to the baby being tired rather than being in pain.

 It’s natural to want to soothe a baby when hearing that they are upset but try to hold back.
-The quicker a baby learns good sleeping habits, and the fewer tears will be shed at bedtime.
+The quicker a baby learns good sleeping habits, the fewer tears will be shed at bedtime.

 There can be multiple causes for a sleep-trained baby to start crying, so take the time to assess the issue and be patient while waiting for the baby to adjust.